If you don't trust a program, how can you run it so it can't compromise the system it runs on?

 a wrapper using

-ptrace() to intercept and block all other syscalls and
+ptrace() to intercept and block all syscalls and handle

-handle those in our wrapper rather than in the kernel.
-We must deal with
+the ones we need in our wrapper rather than in the kernel.
+We must deal

-managing connections somewhere of course, so anything more than a static
+with managing connections somewhere of course, so anything more than a

-website becomes more complex, but I think there's potential as it allows us
+static website becomes more complex, but I think there's potential as it

-to build a tight prison around a piece of code.
-It does require
+allows us to build a tight prison around a piece of code.
+It requires that

-that we significant alter code to fit in this model however.
+we significantly alter code to fit in this model however.